rolajs/rola/packages/static/README.md

 ```

 ### API Events
-A `biti` instance emits a few helpful events as well.
+A `rola-static` instance emits a few helpful events as well.

 #### render
 After rendering a single page.